w3f/polkadot-wiki/docs/general/attacks.md

 ### Malicious Website/dApp

 This is a common attack that can happen if you are interacting with a malicious site (dApp).
-In this scenario you want to perform Extrinsic A on the website, but the dApp will send Extrinsic B to the extension for signing.
-In this case the extension will show Extrinsic B. If you are using a Ledger device you have a second layer of verification, as it will also display Extrinsic B.
+In this scenario you want to perform Transaction A on the website, but the dApp will send Transaction B to the extension for signing.
+In this case the extension will show Transaction B. If you are using a Ledger device you have a second layer of verification, as it will also display Transaction B.

 ### Malicious Browser Extension

 This scenario can happen if you have downloaded a malicious browser extension or a trusted browser extension, from a non-trusted source.
-In this scenario the extension will display that you will sign for an Extrinsic A but in the background will execute Extrinsic B. If you are using a [Ledger](https://www.ledger.com/) device this attack can be detected because you will be able to see Extrinsic B on the screen of your Ledger device.
+In this scenario the extension will display that you will sign for an Transaction A but in the background will execute Transaction B. If you are using a [Ledger](https://www.ledger.com/) device this attack can be detected because you will be able to see Transaction B on the screen of your Ledger device.

 ### Corrupted metadata

-This attack is least common and might result in signing a non-intended extrinsic without the possibility of verifying it.
+This attack is least common and might result in signing a non-intended transaction without the possibility of verifying it.
 Before authorizing the metadata update check who is requesting it.
 Metadata updates for browser extensions might be requested by dApps (for example DeFi apps of parachains).
 For the extensions, you should trust the app that requests the update.
 When updating